 If you own 100% of the property, you will generally be able to advertise on the open market through an estate agent.

-Why choose Barcan+Kirby for shared ownership conveyancing?
+Why choose Barcan+Kirby for your conveyancing?

 We are accredited by the Law Society’s Conveyancing Quality Scheme (CQS) for the high standard of our residential property services.
 We have also been awarded the Law Society’s Lexcel accreditation for quality of our services across the whole firm.